-If you’re in Spain, you simply must visit Alhambra, a sprawling hilltop fortress and palace complex in Granada.
+If you’re on a Spain tour, you simply must visit Alhambra, a sprawling hilltop fortress and palace complex in Granada.
 Ancient fortifications, decadent palaces, breathtaking gardens, intricately constructed fountains and historic churches can all be found within the walls here — one of Spain’s most visited tourist attractions.

 Every year, millions of visitors flock to this hugely significant site to wander around the seemingly endless grounds.
 Join the masses and see what the fuss is all about!

 Here’s a quick breakdown of the most important information for your first visit to Alhambra:

 |Visitors per day:||Ticket sales are limited to 6,600 per day.
 That may sound like a lot of people, but they do sell out!|

 |Ticket price:||Ticket price depends on what kind of visit you want.
 Alhambra guided tours and individual ticket sales are both available.